Chutzpah: Other languages

 The Polish word hucpa (pronounced [ˈxut͜spa]) is also derived from this term, although its meaning is closer to 'insolence' or 'arrogance', and so it is typically used in a more negative sense instead of denoting a positive description of someone's audacity.

 Similarly, the German form of "chutzpah" is Chuzpe.
 In Czech, chucpe is commonly used with a sharply negative connotation.
 The Dutch noun gotspe is also related and refers to a brazen or shameless act or situation.

 In popular culture

 In the Hindi-language film Haider (2014) by Vishal Bharadwaj, a modern-day interpretation of Hamlet set against the backdrop of Kashmir in the midst of political conflict, the protagonist uses the word, which he pronounces as /'tʃʊtspə/ instead of /ˈhʊtspə/ or /ˈxʊtspə/ to describe India's way of treating the people of Kashmir since the beginning of the conflict.

 A Hindi-language streaming television series titled Chutzpah premiered on Sony Liv in 2021.

 Jewish American Senator Ron Wyden wrote a book, It Takes Chutzpah, advocating for progressivism.

+Jewish News described the character of Marty Mouser in Marty Supreme as embodying Jewish chutzpah, portraying him as an audacious hustler whose boldness reflects a determination to seize opportunities despite adversity.

+Modern usage and semantic shift

+In contemporary usage, particularly in American English, chutzpah has undergone a notable semantic shift from its original negative connotation of insolence or impudence to a more ambivalent or even positive meaning.
+While the term traditionally expressed strong disapproval, it is now often used to describe boldness, assertiveness, or audacious self confidence, especially when such traits lead to success or innovation.
+In business, entrepreneurship, and popular self help discourse, chutzpah may be used approvingly to denote risk taking, initiative, and the willingness to challenge established norms.
+This shift reflects broader patterns in American vernacular speech, where terms of criticism are sometimes reappropriated to convey admiration for unconventional behavior.

+Despite this change, the word retains its negative sense in many contexts.
+In Israeli Hebrew, for example, chutzpah is commonly used to express indignation at perceived disrespect or boundary crossing, though in informal speech it may also be used humorously or with reluctant admiration.
+The coexistence of positive and negative meanings illustrates the term’s flexibility across cultural and linguistic settings.